 Who is Nicola?

 Nicola Di Pirro is one of our key trainers at AIM & Associés, he provides training activities on the issues of relational skills in a multicultural context and organizational management.
-He delivers the Critical Thinking at the European School of Administration, as well as many intercultural competence building. training course for the European Institutions, agencies and bodies.
+He delivers the Critical Thinking at the European School of Administration, as well as many intercultural competence building training courses for the European Institutions, agencies and bodies.